rbroek/objectiv.io/README.md

 yarn start
 ```

+Alternatively, to just start the docs from the root directory, run `yarn start:docs`.

 To edit the documentation pages, edit or add the Markdown files under `/docs`.

 To update the sidebar menu, edit `/docs/sidebars.js`.